AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-close-review-task.md

 3. Select **Update task** to take further action on the selected review task.
 4. In the **Update task** dialog, choose one of the following actions:

     - **Reqest a re-review**: Initiates another round of review.
 You can select a different version of the topic for review.
-By default, the latest (or the last-edited) version of the topic or map file is selected.
+By default, the latest (or the last-edited) version of the topic or map file sent for review is selected.
 Reviewers who completed the previous review will receive a notification to provide feedback on the updated version.
-Other Reviewers, who haven't mark the review task as complete, are notified about the topic update.
+Other Reviewers, who haven't marked the review task as complete, are notified about the topic update.

     - **Close review**: Closes the review task.
 The **Update task** button present at the bottom of the Review panel changes to **Closed** and a notification is sent to all users involved in the review task indicating its closure.